Energinet-DataHub/greenforce-frontend/README.md

 ### E2E apps

-A E2E app contains the e2e application of a product.
-Frontend apps are located under `apps/<product>` and are prefixed with `e2e-<product>`
+An E2E app contains the e2e application of a product.
+E2E apps are located under `apps/<product>` and are prefixed with `e2e-<product>`
-Allowed dependencies: `e2e-util` libraries and always an implicit dependency of an app, and a api (BFF).
+Allowed dependencies: `e2e-util` libraries and always an implicit dependency on an app, and an API (BFF).

 ## Library Types